Title: Malice by Heather Walter

 In Malice we follow Malyce, or Alyce, a Dark Grace that is chained to a Grace House in the city of Briar with her strange and unique powers at the beck and call of whoever can pay for her services.
 The other Graces all are charmed to grant beauty, wisdom, kindness, and a bevy of other things that the elite long to have and are able to pay for.
 Alyce, well, Alyce grants curses.
 Warts, disfigurements, ailments, and on occasion she is required by the palace to “ease” the passing of someone beyond the scope of a Healing Grace.

 Alyce hates her life and is ridiculed and bullied by all of the other Graces.
 Her patrons meet her in secret and though they pay for her services in private they would never accept her in public.
 That is, until she meets Aurora.
 Aurora is the last living princess and if she does not kiss her one true love by her 21st birthday she will die, struck down by a curse that has lasted generations.
 Aurora accepts Alyse exactly as she is although neither woman is willing at first to admit aloud the feelings that bloom between them.

 What follows is a series of circumstances that are heartbreaking but you just can’t look away.

 There is little more I love in a story than a sympathetic villain and Malice makes you feel for Alyce and the life she never asked to lead.
 She didn’t want to grant curses and cause harm to others.
 She didn’t want to be hated and feared by everyone around her.
 She didn’t want to be a pawn.
 But life very rarely gives you what you want and for Alyce it is no different.

-I would would highly recommend this book to fans of upper YA fantasy.
+I would would highly recommend this book to fans of retellings, origin stories, and fierce female leads.
 It is well written, engaging, and gives you a tragic glimpse into the story of one of Disney’s greatest villains.